Zukemon/nftgall/README.md

 <h4>To run app on local server:</h4>

     • Download code.
 Go to directory.
-Activate virtual environment "source venv/bin/activate"
+Activate virtual environment

+    "source venv/bin/activate"

     • Enter command "flask run"

     Follow the link while app is running succesfully and app should now be visible on your browser.
-    Use "cntr c" to end process.
+    Use "ctrl c" to quit process.